XRSHEERAN/CPPArchive/Learning.md

 #### Pass by Pointer
 Pass by pointer can be more convinient when manipulating array data and it can point to null.

+Reference is like a constant pointer that automatically deferences.
 ```CPP
 void fun(double* ptr){
 }